w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 **Preceding states**: Onboarded, Maintenance (Non-operational for maintenance) **Next states**: Maintenance, Onboarded (de-commission), Manufactured (reset to factory defaults) **Relationship** (why to change state to Maintenance):
-  - run the native mechanisms for SW update or reconfiguration or re-provisioning that requires stopping the normal operation of the device, including eventual rebooting)
+  - run the native mechanisms for SW update or reconfiguration or re-provisioning that requires stopping the normal operation of the device, including eventual rebooting).
-  - security setup

 **Relationship** (why to change state to Onboarded):
   - decommissioning the device, i.e. change solution or user but stay under the same owner (provider or user).